enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/tests.rst

 These are the tests that **should always be run before any commit**.
 Any failure fails the build.

 They are run though Maven (mvn clean install test) and should be able to run without any specific configuration.
-They are always run by Travis.
+They are always run by Github.

 Selenium tests
 ++++++++++++++++++++

 The UI also has a few dedicated tests that run inside Selenium.
 To avoid configuration and ease test reproducibility, we use Sauce Labs' cloud Selenium.
 The Travis build uses the maintainer's account.

 As this account is personal, its credentials are not included inside the build descriptor and these tests are disabled by default
 (they are inside a specific Maven profile).
 In order to use them, a free account on Sauce Labs is required, as well as putting this inside Maven's settings.xml::

     <profile>